My wishlist of the the Most Beautiful Beaches of Tuscany, Italy!

 Making a selection of the top beaches in Tuscany is quite hard, as anyone has its own preferences to the ideal beach where to sunbathe and have a great time! from sandy beaches and fine resorts to spectacular vertiginous cliffs facing the sea and deserted beaches, be sure you’ll find your piece of heaven under the Tuscan sun.

 Let’s go discover some of the most beautiful and suggestive beaches of Tuscany on a itinerary running from north to south.
+The following seashores are also to be considered some of the best beaches in Italy as well.
 Most of them have been awarded with the Blue Flag recognition for water quality and high environmental standards by the Foundation for Environmental Education.

 The Best and Most Beautiful Beaches of Tuscany